 Students learn about factors to promote and create a culture of safety and caring.
 The course will acquaint the student with the broad areas that encompass the professional nursing role.
 Focuses on professional nursing attributes and interaction essential to professional competence.
 Students study concepts that allow them to provide care unique to an individual, family, community, and systems, and to the context in which they live.
-Concepts related to the health care system are included to provide a foundation for beginning nursing practice.
-The process of nursing is introduced.
-Prerequisites: BIO 211, BIO 212 & CHE 113.
-Fee
+Concepts related to perform a comprehensive focused health assessment.
+The use of therapeutic communication, interviewing and observational skills, inspection, palpation, percussion and auscultation skills will be examined.
+The physical, behavioral, spiritual, psychosocial, developmental, and cultural impact on the patient and social unit will be considered.
+Prerequisites: NUR 201, 202, Science core; Corequisites: NUR240 and NUR260.